Atlassian Jira Service Management

 Integration API Note

-For more information about the Atlassian Jira Service Management, please refer to the Atlassian Jira Service Management API reference.
+For more information about the Atlassian Jira Service Management, refer to the Atlassian Jira Service Management API reference.

 READER NOTE